OpusCapita/peppol-commons/README.md

 ### Publishing
 Every changes pushed to master branch will trigger a new release and auto-publish to maven central.

+IMPORTANT: This process is very slow and error prone.
+Last few builds it took 24 hours before Maven was updated, and this was after many tries, and it was not 100% certain which try succeeded.
+This process should really be updated.
+Currently a workaround is to login to Nexus and remove the stage deployment manually (drop).
+(The login is available on confluence)

 For a manuel publish, first you need to populate a gradle.properties file. (note that this file is ignored by git, please DO NOT push it).

 ```$xslt